-- A book about death or grief
+- A True Crime book

 - A bestseller from the year I was born